Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

 \textbf{1.
 Comparison with LGS. } LGS achieves an average robust accuracy of 53.86\%, which is considerably lower than that of 77.47\% by \sysname.
-This is because: (1) not all adversarial patch regions would stand out as the high-density region after normalization by LGS; and (2) LGS uses gradient smoothing as the mitigation strategy, which is inferior to image inpainting by \sysname that can reconstruct the semantic contents from the corrupted regions.
-LGS also incurs very high FP of 12.14\%, which is because the natural features in the benign samples may also be identified as high-density regions and hence LGS incorrectly perform gradient smoothing on these regions.
-In contrast, \sysname incurs and FP rate of only 1.74\%.
+This is because: (1) not all adversarial patch regions would stand out as the high-density region after normalization by LGS; and (2) LGS uses gradient smoothing as the mitigation strategy, which is inferior to GAN-based recovery by \sysname that can reconstruct the semantic contents from the corrupted regions.
+LGS also incurs a very high FP of 12.14\%, which is because the natural features in the benign examples may also be identified as high-density regions and hence LGS incorrectly perform gradient smoothing on these regions.
+In contrast, \sysname incurs an FP rate of only 1.74\%.